raphaelsty/M5-Forecasting-Accuracy/README.md

 #### Prototyping:

 The first thing to do during the prototyping phase phase is to define a method for evaluating the quality of the model. **Which objective do you want to optimize?** You have to define a validation process now.
 Usually this is cross-validation.
 After defining the validation process, the whole point is to find the most suitable model with carefully selected hyperparameters.
-Without forgetting the feature engineering stage which is the key to most problems.
+Without forgetting the feature engineering stage, which is the key to most problems.

 The prototyping step is difficult and exciting.
 We rely on our expertise in the field concerned, our creativity and our scientific culture.